pureplayaudio/pureplay-audio/README.md

 # PurePlay Audio

-PurePlay Audio is a local, offline tool for generating ready-to-use musical tracks from complete songs.
+PurePlay Audio is a local, offline system designed to transform complete songs into structured material for musical practice and study.

-It focuses on stability, musicality, and reproducible results for musical practice, without relying on cloud services.
+It enables users to isolate key musical elements (vocals, drums, bass, harmony) and generate ready-to-use tracks for singing, rehearsal, and instrumental practice — without modifying the original composition.

+All processing runs entirely on the local machine.
+No cloud services, no subscriptions, and no internet connection are required.

-## Key characteristics
+## Core Principles
+- 100% local execution
-- Local processing
+- Clear separation between AI processing and final output
-- Offline
-- Deterministic output
+- Deterministic and reproducible results
-- No cloud
-- No subscriptions
+- No creative automation
+- Focus on stability and real-world usability

 ## Use cases
-- Singing practice
+- Vocal practice
 - Instrument practice
 - Rehearsals
 - Studying arrangements
+- Musical analysis

 ## Scope and limitations
-PurePlay Audio prioritizes stable and usable results.
+PurePlay Audio prioritizes stability and usability over extreme source isolation.
-It does not aim for extreme source isolation or creative remixing.
+It is not intended for creative remixing, advanced audio editing, or artistic manipulation.

+The system is designed to generate consistent, practical results for real musical use.

 ## Project status
-PurePlay Audio v1.0 is completed and working.
+PurePlay Audio v1.0 is completed, validated, and fully functional.

-The binary distribution is not public.
+The binary distribution is not publicly available.
-Access is available upon request.
+Access can be granted upon request.